h8ll0/UnivProject01/README.md

 # University-Project-1
 My first univetsity project.
 Work with .txt, strings.\
+Processing lines from top to bottom one at a time\
 Commands:\
 arow - Adds a new table row to the end of the table\
 icol - Inserts an empty column before the column given by the number C\